niklaushirt/k8s_training/k8s_training/fs-collector_v1/public/coursecatalog/JTC01 Kubernetes Labs.md

     ` $ kubectl exec -it redis-master-q9zg7 redis-cli `

+**You have to replace the name of the Pod with the one from the output above.
+**
   The kubectl exec command will start a secondary process in the specified container.
 In this case we're asking for the "redis-cli" command to be executed in the container named "redis-master-q9zg7".
 When this process ends the "kubectl exec" command will also exit but the other processes in the container will not be impacted.

     Once in the container we can use the "redis-cli" command to make sure the redis database is running properly, or to configure it if needed.